Jacques Vaillant de Guélis

 Major Jacques Theodore Paul Marie Vaillant de Guélis (6 April 1907 – 7 August 1945) was a Welsh-born French Special Operations Executive (SOE) agent during the Second World War. de Guélis was initially in the British Expeditionary Force in France in 1940 and later joined SOE and parachuted into France to organise resistance networks.
 He was badly injured in a motor accident in May 1945 and later died of his injuries in the hospital.
 He is buried in his home town of Cardiff.

 Biography

 De Guélis was born in Cardiff on 6 April 1907.
 His French father, Raoul, was a coal exporter, his mother's name was Marie.
 He was educated at Wrekin College, Shropshire [1921-1925], and then studied at Magdalen College, Oxford.
 He held dual nationality but completed his required French national service in the 1930s and then returned to Britain to work in advertising in London and Paris.
 In 1938, he married Beryl Richardson.
-The family regularly travelled for holidays at the French family property, in Sancerre, in Cher.
+The family regularly travelled for holidays at the French family property, in Sancerre, Cher.
 De Guélis is described by M.R.D.
 Foot as a "charmer...keenly interested in French politics, brave, adroit, and energetic."
 He had a handle-bar mustache and was 6 feet four inches tall (193 cm.).